Holiday season starts under pall of more than 100,000 new Covid-19 cases. And 20 states did not report numbers on Thanksgiving Day - KVIA

 America enters the somber holiday weekend following a Thanksgiving Day that saw more than 100,000 new Covid-19 cases and 1,200 deaths — skyrocketing numbers given that 20 states did not report data.

-Traditionally the start of a time of shopping and giving, the final days of November have seen record highs in the worsening pandemic — surpassing previous surges and showing no signs of slowing down.
+Traditionally the start of a time of shopping and giving, the final days of November have seen record highs in the worsening pandemic — surpassing previous surges and showing no signs of slowing down in the precarious winter months.

-The US on Thursday marked the 24th day in a row with more than 100,000 new cases.
-Hospitalizations hit a new high — for the 17th consecutive day — with now more than 90,400 Covid-19 patients nationwide, according to the COVID Tracking Project.
+The US on Friday marked the 25th day in a row with more than 100,000 new cases, including cases from states that didn’t report on the holiday.
+Hospitalizations hit a new high Thursday — for the 17th consecutive day — with more than 90,400 Covid-19 patients nationwide, according to the COVID Tracking Project.

 The number of daily deaths will likely double in the next 10 days, prolonging a sense of loss and isolation in a season traditionally spent with family and friends.